 Mrs. Erin Simón has been the director of the choral program at Mitty since 2010.
 She holds a B.S. in Music Education from Duquesne University and a Master of Music in Vocal Performance from Binghamton University.
 Previously she has performed with the San Francisco Symphony Chorus, Mission City Opera and the San Francisco Cabaret Opera.
 Over the course of two summers she was a resident artist at the Ezio Pinza Council for American Singers of Opera in Oderzo, Italy where she performed in a series of concerts throughout the area and trained with world-class teachers and conductors.
 Under Mrs. Simón’s direction, Mitty’s choirs have earned Command Performance ratings at CMEA Festivals as well as the Folsom and Santa Cruz Jazz Festivals.
 Most recently, Mitty’s jazz choir, Kind of Blue, placed second overall at the prestigious Folsom Jazz Festival.

 Mrs. Simón teaches Mitty’s Jazz Choir, Vocal Ensemble, Concert Choir, Chamber Choir, and AP Music Theory course.
 She has also vocally directed over ten musical productions on campus.
-In her free time, Mrs. Simón enjoys spending time with her wonderful husband, Scott, and their two children.
+In her free time, Mrs. Simón enjoys spending time with her wonderful husband, Scott, and their three children.